Home

 1. Enable Guest Network in your router settings

-3. Enable AP Isolation or Client Isolation โ€” this prevents devices on the guest network from communicating with each other or with devices on the main network
+3. Enable AP Isolation or Client Isolation, which prevents devices on that network from talking to each other or to your main network

 Device TypeNetwork